The Phrao cooperative is a cluster of 6-7 smallholder families and tends to multiple plots of

 We only grow rice during the Monsoon (and we start actually quite late, around August).
 Rice growing cycle for heirloom black rice is around 90 days with a nursery time of around 3 weeks.

-No synthetic pesticides are being used while we even haven't been spraying organic insecticides for a long time.
+No synthetic pesticides are being used while we even haven't been spraying any sorf of organic insecticide for a long time.
 Some years it happens our rice attracts more insects.
 Then a homemade tobacco leave solution, highly diluted in water, is being sprayed.

 When young seedlings are transplanted in the paddies (stage 3), water levels are kept 2" high for another 3 weeks.
-The lack of oxygen minimizes further weed growth, while existing weed is left untouched functioning as organic matter.
+The lack of oxygen minimizes further weed growth, while existing weed is left untouched and serves as organic matter.

-Fertilizer is a combination of chicken and bat dung, while at least once a year a bean variety is grown for nitrogen fixation.
+Manure is a combination of chicken and bat dung, and at least once a year a bean variety is grown for nitrogen fixation (crop rotation).

 Yet another humbling experience.